 Steven Spielberg takes the strangely little-known events of the Munich Olympics in 1972 to the silver screen.
-Palestinian terror group, Black September takes eleven Israeli hostages to demand release of prisoners in Israel.
+Palestinian terror group, Black September takes eleven Israeli hostages to demand release of prisoners.
 The subsequent mass-murder of all hostages causes Israel to send the Mossad into Europe to take revenge.
 The Jewish side is shown the most sympathy.
 The brutality and sadistic glee used by Mossad and the questionable choice of targets is glossed over, and the many innocent bystanders unapologetically killed is totally missed out.
 This led to claims of Zionism aimed at the creators and the studio.

 Then there is the awesome performance of Eric Bana as Avner, the lead assassin.
 Oscar-worthy for sure.
 Future bond-baddie Mathieu Amalric is also a highlight as mysterious French Mr Fix-it, Louis.
 Forgetting the politics this is a captivating study of morality and history and leaves us in a state of wondering when this all began and who was truly to blame.